Ben-Gurion University of the Negev: History

-Ben-Gurion University was established in 1969 as the University of the Negev with the aim of promoting the development of the Negev desert that comprises more than sixty percent of Israel.
+Ben-Gurion University was established in 1969 as the University of the Negev with the aim of promoting the development of the Negev desert, which comprises more than sixty percent of Israel.
 The University was later renamed after Israel's founder and first prime minister, David Ben-Gurion, who believed that the future of the country lay in this region.
 After Ben-Gurion's death in 1973, the University was renamed Ben-Gurion University of the Negev.
-The Presidents of the university have been Moshe Prywes (1973–75), Yosef Tekoah (1975–81), Shlomo Gazit (1982–85), Chaim Elata (1985–90), Avishay Braverman (1990–2006), Rivka Carmi (2006–18), and Daniel Chamovitz (2019–present).
-The current Chairman of the Executive Council is Yarom Ariav.
+Past presidents of the university include Moshe Prywes (1973–75), Yosef Tekoah (1975–81), Shlomo Gazit (1982–85), Chaim Elata (1985–90), Avishay Braverman (1990–2006), Rivka Carmi (2006–18), and Daniel Chamovitz (2019–present).
+The current Chairman of the Executive Council is Avi Nissenkorn.

-In 2016, long-time friends the late Dr. Howard and Lottie Marcus bequeathed a legacy gift of $400 million to Ben-Gurion University.
+In 2016, the late Dr. Howard and Lottie Marcus bequeathed approximately US$400 million to the university.
 This is the largest bequest ever made to an Israeli university and the most generous donation to any institution in the State of Israel.
 The funds doubled the University's existing endowment.